 Other milestones include the launching of the Carlo Rossi brand in 1975 and Bartles & Jaymes wine coolers in 1984.
 The purchase of Louis Martini Winery in 2002 was just the beginning of Gallo’s acquisition of numerous brands, wineries and vineyard properties, accelerating around 2011 and continuing today.
 Their total annual production is somwhere around 3 billion cases a year.

-Within the Napa Valley, E & J Gallo Winery owns William Hill Estate Winery in the southern part of the Napa Valley (purchased in 2007), The Ranch Winery (purchased 2015), Orin Swift Cellars (purchased in 2016), Franciscan Winery (purchased 2019), Pahlmeyer (purchased 2019), Rombauer Vineyards (purchased 2023), Massican (purchased 2023), the iconic Stagecoach Vineyards on Atlas Peak (purchased in 2017) and the California Brandy House in downtown Napa (opened in late 2020).
+Within Napa Valley, E & J Gallo Winery owns William Hill Estate Winery in the southern part of Napa Valley (purchased in 2007), The Ranch Winery (purchased 2015), Orin Swift Cellars (purchased in 2016), Franciscan Winery (purchased 2019), Pahlmeyer (purchased 2019), Rombauer Vineyards (purchased 2023), Massican (purchased 2023), the iconic Stagecoach Vineyards on Atlas Peak (purchased in 2017) and the California Brandy House in downtown Napa (opened in late 2020).

-Louis M Martini and a partner purchased what is now the iconic Monte Rosso Vineyard in 1938 – at that time called Goldstein Ranch.
+Louis M Martini and a partner purchased what is now the iconic Monte Rosso Vineyard in 1938 which was at that time called Goldstein Ranch.
 According to the Historic Vineyard Society, the first vines were planted in 1886, and the site was named in honor of the very iron reddish rocky soils.
 Monte Rosso encompasses some 575 acres, 250 of which are planted to vine of which the vineyard is categorized into 64 blocks with numerous sub blocks.
-The vineyard is planted to 10 different varietals – although there are a number of historically interesting varieties inter-planted throughout some of the older blocks on the property – that over time are being identified and labeled through Ampelography.
+The vineyard is planted to 10 different varieties, although there are a number of historically interesting varieties inter-planted throughout some of the older blocks on the property which have been identified and labeled through Ampelography.

 While Louis M. Martini uses grapes from vineyards in both Napa and Sonoma County, Monte Rosso Vineyard in Sonoma County is their flagship property (perhaps one of only a few Napa based wineries with a flagship property outside of Napa Valley).
 Located on the west side of Mt.
 Veeder in Sonoma County spanning an elevation of between 690 to 1,300 feet, the vineyard is planted on the slopes of the Mayacamas mountains and looks down on Sonoma Valley and from certain higher vantage points on clear days one can see the San Francisco skyline far in the distance.